In this tutorial, you’ll learn how to build a fully-functional WordPress e-commerce website completely from scratch, step-by-step.

 Actually, this can be fun and quite challenging at the same time, in the sense that there are so many e-commerce themes out there to choose from.

-Something like then Genesis theme framework and a WooCommerce optimized child theme would be a good fit.
+Something like the Genesis theme framework and a WooCommerce-optimized child theme would be a good fit.

 If you’re really wanting to use a free theme, however, you might be interested in checking out WooCommerce’s Storefront theme.

 One thing I would also recommend is finding a theme that is easy to customize on your own.
-You want to be able to modify typeface, background colors, button and text link colors, relatively easy, at least.
+You want to be able to modify typeface, background colors, button, and text link colors, relatively easily, at least.